-As a millennial, I’m writing this open letter to all those responsible for publishing video content … to all the Over-the-top (OTT), Video On-demand (VOD), Cable Providers, and Media Companies out there.
+As a millennial, find I’m writing this open letter to all those responsible for publishing video content … to all the Over-the-top (OTT), Video On-demand (VOD), Cable Providers, and Media Companies out there.
 What I’m about to say isn’t anything new.
 It’s been pondered about for some time now.
 I hope that this time around, those responsible for the video watching experience do something about it.
 The fear is brewing that if you are not able to adapt to the changing media landscape you wont survive for much longer.

 Dear Video Media Executive,